Major in Gender, Sexuality, and Women's Studies

 Double Major in Gender, Sexuality, and Women's Studies

 Candidates for a double major should complete the same requirements those majoring in GSWS.
-However, they may double-count selected courses from their other major as part of the GSWS requirement.
-To fulfill College requirements, there need to be at least 18 distinct courses being used for both majors.
+However, they may double-count a limited number of courses from their other major/s as part of the GSWS requirement.

 Dual Degree with Gender, Sexuality, and Women's Studies